attractivechaos/udb3/README.md

 portable hash table library. [`ska::bytell_hash_map`][ska] is a worthy mention even though it has not been updated since 2018.

-Among hash table libraries in C, [verstable][vt] is fast, light and convenient to use.
+Among hash table libraries in C, [verstable][vt] is fast, lightweight and convenient to use.
 It easily gets a recommendation from me.
 [M\*LIB][mlib] is fast on insertion but does not perform well on deletion.
 I developed [khashl][khashl].